 Sponsor.
 Representative for Virginia's 11th congressional district.
 Republican.

 Length: 2 pages

-This bill was introduced on February 12, 2008, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 12, 2008, in a previous session of Congress, but it did not receive a vote.

 Feb 12, 2008

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 5396 (110th) was a bill in the United States Congress.